ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-How AI Is Slashing App Development Costs for Startups and SMBs in 2026 - <a href="https://medium.com/@ashleywilson_89237/how-ai-is-slashing-app-development-costs-for-startups-and-smbs-in-2026-0d6f9c1e0b43?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Advanced Kotlin Part 1: Classes and Objects in Kotlin — The Foundation of OOP - <a href="https://medium.com/@kishorramani/advanced-kotlin-part-1-classes-and-objects-in-kotlin-the-foundation-of-oop-c6b555c1ff73?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ashleywilson`**
+✍️ **posted by `Kishor Ramani`**

-<blockquote>TL;DR — Key Takeaways — Traditional app development costs $50,000–$500,000+ per project; AI-assisted builds can reduce that by 60–80% — AI…
+<blockquote>Understanding classes and objects is fundamental to Kotlin programming.
+Let's explore how to create and work with them effectively!
 Continue reading on Medium »</blockquote>

 <h3>2.
-BlindLine — Connecting Blind Travelers With Helping Hands - <a href="https://medium.com/@mirislamyoldash/blindline-connecting-blind-travelers-with-helping-hands-70d621e3bef2?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Insecure Storage in Mobile Banking Apps - The Sensitive Data Sitting Quietly on Your Phone - <a href="https://dtechwizard.medium.com/insecure-storage-in-mobile-banking-apps-the-sensitive-data-sitting-quietly-on-your-phone-55d1f9f1fb10?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mirislom M.`**
+✍️ **posted by `Rufus Kehinde`**

-<blockquote>Imagine deciding on a Tuesday morning that you want to take the train to Ghent, Belgium.
-You find the 10:42 departure and you’re on the…
+<blockquote>Your banking app passed security review.
+It encrypts data in transit.
+It has MFA enabled.
+It looks secure from every angle that matters…
 Continue reading on Medium »</blockquote>

 <h3>3.
-How to Measure Which UGC Creator Actually Drives App Install & Track UGC ROI - <a href="https://medium.com/@oliver.cameron0/how-to-measure-which-ugc-creator-actually-drives-app-install-track-ugc-roi-64587d70ee03?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Native İçin Hafif Bir Network Debugger: RN Dev Monitor - <a href="https://medium.com/@guraycoskun/react-native-network-trafi%C4%9Fini-i%CC%87zlemek-i%CC%87%C3%A7in-basit-bir-tool-yazd%C4%B1m-02e9c656e08a?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Oliver Cameron`**
+✍️ **posted by `Güray Coşkun`**

-<blockquote>Your best creator might have the fewest views.
-You'll never know without per-creator attribution.
+<blockquote>React Native geliştirirken en çok zorlandığım şeylerden biri Network Request’leri düzgün şekilde debug edebilmekti.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Reanimated Drag and Drop, An Alternative to View Shot, and a Monk Who Hates Jittery Keyboards - <a href="https://itnext.io/reanimated-drag-and-drop-an-alternative-to-view-shot-and-a-monk-who-hates-jittery-keyboards-891ee7e87f8d?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Powerful AI Features in Mobile Apps 2026 to Grow US Businesses - <a href="https://medium.com/@shortxyz47/powerful-ai-features-in-mobile-apps-2026-to-grow-us-businesses-05ed08e2d9bc?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The React Native Rewind`**
+✍️ **posted by `Short Tin`**

-<blockquote>You’re reading The React Native Rewind #34.
+<blockquote>AI is no longer a premium add-on for mobile apps — in 2026, it’s the baseline.
+US businesses that are growing through their apps aren’t…
-Continue reading on ITNEXT »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
+How We Ship Updates to Our React Native Fintech App in Seconds using OTA Updates - <a href="https://medium.com/zar-engineering/how-we-ship-updates-to-our-react-native-fintech-app-in-seconds-using-ota-updates-170b2c7a0b22?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Umair Ali`**

+<blockquote>Skip the app store.
+Fix bugs instantly.
+Ship features daily.
+Continue reading on ZAR Engineering »</blockquote>

-I Built a Voice-First Food Logger on an iPhone — Here’s What Broke, and How I Fixed It - <a href="https://tomparandyk.medium.com/i-built-a-voice-first-food-logger-on-an-iphone-heres-what-broke-and-how-i-fixed-it-950dc9939f0a?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+I Shipped a 55,000-Line iOS App Without Writing a Single Line of Swift. - <a href="https://medium.com/@supratim0510/i-shipped-a-55-000-line-ios-app-without-writing-a-single-line-of-swift-37a0c1a6ef9a?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tom Parandyk`**
+✍️ **posted by `Supratim`**

-<blockquote>Running Whisper, an on-device LLM, and a transcript cleaner on a phone — and fighting bottlenecks at every layer.
+<blockquote>A marketer, an AI, and 288 files walk into the App Store.
 Continue reading on Medium »</blockquote>

+<h3>7.
+Room 3.0 Is Here.
+It’s a Bigger Deal Than You Think. - <a href="https://medium.com/@efor18/room-3-0-is-here-its-a-bigger-deal-than-you-think-de7d578938a2?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ernesto Olalla`**

+<blockquote>Room just got its first alpha under a brand new major version — and this isn’t an incremental update.
+Room 3.0 is a full architectural…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-87 Results in Find Usages: Fixing Navigation Hell in Jetpack Compose - <a href="https://proandroiddev.com/87-results-in-find-usages-fixing-navigation-hell-in-jetpack-compose-326567cd3807?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Before You Upload: The New 14-Day Mandate and 2026 Google Play Deployment Rules - <a href="https://rapoluprashanth.medium.com/stop-before-you-upload-the-new-14-day-mandate-and-2026-google-play-deployment-rules-02ed59b13f57?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Andrew Malitchuk`**
+✍️ **posted by `Prashanth Rapolu`**

-<blockquote>How to create a navigation plugin for CompositionLocal in Jetpack Compose
+<blockquote>If you’re a solo developer or part of a small indie team, the days of "code on Friday, live on Saturday" are officially dead.
-Continue reading on ProAndroidDev »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Android Room Database: 6 Advanced Queries You Should Know - <a href="https://trricho.medium.com/android-room-database-6-advanced-queries-you-should-know-2c2e1d158add?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Remini MOD APK Download Latest Version for Android (AI Photo Enhancer) - <a href="https://medium.com/@apps2app/remini-mod-apk-download-latest-version-for-android-ai-photo-enhancer-87026496f0e6?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prakash Sharma`**
+✍️ **posted by `Apps2App – Modded APKs & Premium Android Apps`**

-<blockquote>I shipped a database migration that broke production because I didn’t understand how Room’s query system really works.
+<blockquote>Remini is one of the most popular AI-powered photo enhancement apps available for Android users.
+It is widely known for its ability to…
 Continue reading on Medium »</blockquote>

 <h3>3.
-The Missing Layer in Your Android Test Strategy ️ - <a href="https://medium.com/@durgesh.flash/the-missing-layer-in-your-android-test-strategy-%EF%B8%8F-16bbb8c6de4a?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+MX Player MOD APK Download Latest Version for Android (Ad-Free & All Formats) - <a href="https://medium.com/@apps2app/mx-player-mod-apk-download-latest-version-for-android-ad-free-all-formats-9528d4235ea8?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Durgesh Shankar`**
+✍️ **posted by `Apps2App – Modded APKs & Premium Android Apps`**

-<blockquote>Your unit tests are green.
-Your app crashes in production.
-Here’s how to fix that.
+<blockquote>MX Player is one of the most popular video players available for Android devices.
+It is widely used because of its powerful playback…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Deep Sleep 2 Walkthrough: Step-by-Step Puzzle Solutions - <a href="https://medium.com/@apkgogi/deep-sleep-2-walkthrough-step-by-step-puzzle-solutions-ed289ee33602?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Deep Research Agent with Koog — Teaching Your Agent to Think in Phases - <a href="https://proandroiddev.com/building-a-deep-research-agent-with-koog-teaching-your-agent-to-think-in-phases-d5681ea7d237?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kashif Mehmood`**

+<blockquote>In Part 1, we taught Mom how to plan a birthday party.
+She learned to use tools, follow a strategy, and get the job done.
+Planning a party…
+Continue reading on ProAndroidDev »</blockquote>

+<h3>5.
+How to Configure Kotlin Any Serialization with Parcelable and Serializable in Android - <a href="https://proandroiddev.com/how-to-configure-kotlin-any-serialization-with-parcelable-and-serializable-in-android-550bd88a499a?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `APKGOGI`**
+✍️ **posted by `Pavel Nestsiarenka`**

-<blockquote>If you’ve ever found yourself stuck inside the eerie dream world of Deep Sleep 2, you’re not alone.
-This psychological horror puzzle game…
+<blockquote>The topic of data serialization is fundamental for any mobile developer, since it is used for working with the network, the file system…
-Continue reading on Medium »</blockquote>
+Continue reading on ProAndroidDev »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-Custom Animations in SwiftUI: Beyond Basic Transitions - <a href="https://21zerixpm.medium.com/custom-animations-in-swiftui-beyond-basic-transitions-2aff484666ac?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Advanced Gesture Handling in SwiftUI: Complex Interactions - <a href="https://21zerixpm.medium.com/advanced-gesture-handling-in-swiftui-complex-interactions-dfd6de23aa9c?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jerry PM`**

-<blockquote>Part 76 of 100 in the SwiftUI Zero to Expert Series
+<blockquote>Part 77 of 100 in the SwiftUI Zero to Expert Series
 Continue reading on Medium »</blockquote>

 <h3>2.
-POO vs POP: Lo que las ofertas laborales no te dicen sobre Swift - <a href="https://juanlandy.medium.com/poo-vs-pop-lo-que-las-ofertas-laborales-no-te-dicen-sobre-swift-d5def7657126?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+14 Years Old. #1 on Google.
+Building the Future of Productivity.  - <a href="https://medium.com/@komumech/14-years-old-1-on-google-building-the-future-of-productivity-93c6067d1c0e?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Juan Sebastián Landy`**
+✍️ **posted by `Komumech`**

-<blockquote>Si eres desarrollador iOS y has buscado empleo recientemente, seguramente has visto un patrón repetitivo en las ofertas laborales: “Se…
+<blockquote>Most productivity tools are bloated and slow.
+I decided to change that by building a high-performance ecosystem from my bedroom in Lagos…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Mobile Micro Frontends (MFE) in Swift iOS — Part 2 (From Concept to Code) - <a href="https://medium.com/@chinthaka01/mobile-micro-frontends-mfe-in-swift-ios-part-2-from-concept-to-code-9703b77bf545?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+AI Is Replacing iOS Developers — Here Is What Actually Survives - <a href="https://medium.com/codex/ai-is-replacing-ios-developers-here-is-what-actually-survives-1f0c1487f7dd?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Tony Trejo`**

+<blockquote>I’ve been building iOS apps for 18 years.
+This is the honest answer I give engineers I actually mentor — not the YouTube piano-music…
+Continue reading on CodeX »</blockquote>

+<h3>4. ‍ macOS 26.4 — The Developer Breakdown Apple Didn’t Explain - <a href="https://medium.com/@shashidj206/macos-26-4-the-developer-breakdown-apple-didnt-explain-6a4f2ad1d796?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chinthaka Parana Widanalage`**
+✍️ **posted by `Shashidhar Jagatap`**

-<blockquote>In the previous article, [Mobile Micro Frontends (MFE) in Swift…
+<blockquote>This “Small” macOS 26.4 Update Has Big Developer Consequences
 Continue reading on Medium »</blockquote>

-<h3>4.
-SwiftUI’ ın Kendi Dilini Konuşmak”: ViewModifier ve Extension Gücü - <a href="https://medium.com/@sametkaya0/swiftui-%C4%B1n-kendi-dilini-konu%C5%9Fmak-viewmodifier-ve-extension-g%C3%BCc%C3%BC-58ee66a0ae10?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5. ️ macOS 26.4 Released — It Looks Small… But It’s Not - <a href="https://medium.com/@shashidj206/%EF%B8%8F-macos-26-4-released-it-looks-small-but-its-not-258a1fd36a55?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Samet kaya`**
+✍️ **posted by `Shashidhar Jagatap`**

-<blockquote>SwiftUI bize harika araçlar sunuyor: .padding(), .background(), .shadow().Bunlar modifier’dır, peki ya Apple’ın bize vermediği ,ama bizim…
+<blockquote>Apple Quietly Changed macOS Again — And Most Developers Missed It
 Continue reading on Medium »</blockquote>

-<h3>5.
-Apple iOS 26.4: 8 New Emoji & 12 iPhone Changes Explained - <a href="https://medium.com/@merto.software.solutions/apple-ios-26-4-8-new-emoji-12-iphone-changes-explained-ac056fb211c5?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Merto Software Solutions`**

-<blockquote>Apple has released iOS 26.4, bringing significant improvements to your iPhone experience.
-This latest update introduces eight new emoji…
-Continue reading on Medium »</blockquote>

 <h3>6.
-Deep Sleep 2 Walkthrough: Step-by-Step Puzzle Solutions - <a href="https://medium.com/@apkgogi/deep-sleep-2-walkthrough-step-by-step-puzzle-solutions-ed289ee33602?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+We Got Rejected 6 Times by Apple in 45 Days.
+Here’s How We Fixed It. - <a href="https://medium.com/@vincent_88233/we-got-rejected-6-times-by-apple-in-45-days-heres-how-we-fixed-it-2b6616977619?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `APKGOGI`**
+✍️ **posted by `Vincent Jardel`**

-<blockquote>If you’ve ever found yourself stuck inside the eerie dream world of Deep Sleep 2, you’re not alone.
-This psychological horror puzzle game…
+<blockquote>February 8, 2026.
+Sunday morning.
+I’m scrolling through my phone and I see the email: “There’s an issue with your Walkie Talkie — All Talk…
 Continue reading on Medium »</blockquote>